 Singapore has 3.
 Yikes.

-4. It’s not clear how much to do each day.
+4. It’s not clear how much to do each day with Primary US edition.

-Our other math curriculums had a super clear daily schedule, and the lessons were labeled Day 1, Day 2, etc.
+Our other math curriculums had super clear daily schedules, and the lessons were labeled Day 1, Day 2, etc.

 With Singapore, the Home Instructor’s Guide tells you approximately how many weeks a unit should take, but it’s up to you to figure out the daily work.